 The Alliance is currently removing two more level crossings: one in Deer Park (Mt Derrimut Road) and one in Narre Warren (Webb Street).

 With a strong focus on creative ideas and continuous improvement, the Alliance has achieved many innovations including:

-- Drone Survey Initiative: the use of drones paired with cloud-based sofware, to survey the projects and monitor the team's progress
+- Drone Survey: the use of drones paired with cloud-based sofware, to survey the projects and monitor the team's progress

-- Connected Site Initiative: a collaboration with technology leader Orange that has seen the “Internet of Things” used on a major infrastructure construction site to deliver increased productivity, reduced costs and enhanced safety outcomes
+- Connected Site: a collaboration with technology leader Orange that has seen the “Internet of Things” used on a major infrastructure construction site to deliver increased productivity, reduced costs and enhanced safety outcomes

-- Recycled Sleeper Initiative: laying 120 recycled plastic sleepers for an 80m trial on the V/Line network - an Australian first for a regional passenger line
+- Recycled Sleepers: laying 120 recycled plastic sleepers as a trial on the V/Line network - an Australian first for a regional passenger line

-- PFAS contaminated soil reuse initiative: Through collaboration with the EPA, the team developed a soil encapsulation and reuse method that avoided off site relocation of the waste, saving 187,000kg of transport related CO2.
+- PFAS contaminated soil reuse: Through collaboration with the EPA, the team developed a soil encapsulation and reuse method that avoided off site relocation of the waste, saving 187,000kg of transport related CO2.